Federated Human–AI

 90% reduction in audit reconstruction cost

-The Coordination Harness ROI Model
+Coordination Harness ROI Model

 For a team of N agents working on a problem of value V: